mdfortino/a11y-site/README.md

 ## Lighthouse Test Results
 Ran tests on a handful of sites of companies I am interested in and generated reports showing data points like accessibility and SEO.
 See Lighthouse Test Results folder.
 In addition to generating reports, I began using the universal design template of Gatsbyjs, which includes a lighthouse plugin for testing accessibility of site as you build.

-## List of Features / User Stories
-This will be updated, as wireframes are uploaded and features built out.

 ## List of Technologies Used